 · Take care of yourself.
 Supporting a survivor can be a very emotional and challenging experience.
 Pay attention to your needs -this could mean setting boundaries, spending time on activities you enjoy, or talking to a friend or counselor if needed.

 You should feels free to talk to a trusted friend or colleague.
-Keep in mind that managers, supervisors, and certain employees such as athletic coaches, faculty advisors, teaching assistants, and resident advisors are REQUIRED to report to the Title IX Officer/Sexual Harassment Prevention Coordinator.
+Keep in mind that managers, supervisors, and certain employees such as athletic coaches, faculty advisors, teaching assistants, and resident advisors are REQUIRED to report to the Title IX Officer/Sexual Harassment Prevention Director.